bz-technology/microphite/README.md

     client.gather('some.counter': 22, 'another.counter': 10)

-Time a code block (results are gather()'d to the specified key)
+Time a code block (results are gathered to the specified key)

     client.time('app.timings.important_stuff') do
       important_stuff()
     end

-Prefixing helper
+Prepend prefixes on-the-fly:

     client.prefix('app.') do |app_ns|
       # Key is prefixed with 'app.' automatically